Coco4002/Coco4002/README.md

 # 👋 About Me

 Hi!
-I'm Cocos Darius, a second-year Computer Science student at Politehnica University of Timișoara.
+I'm Cocos Darius, a third-year Computer Science student at Politehnica University of Timișoara.
 I'm passionate about technology, programming, and solving real-world problems through code.

 ---